 Annual hangar inspections will be scheduled up to 30 days in advance.
-Hangar inspections will cover exterior interior conditions, permitted uses, and fire safety.
+Hangar inspections will cover exterior and interior conditions, permitted uses, and fire safety.

-All violations found in the hangar inspection will have a 30-day cure time unless otherwise stated by the airport manager.
+All violations found in the hangar inspection will have a 30-day cure time unless extended by the Airport Director.
 A reinspection of violations found will be scheduled at the end of the initial inspection.